shopware5/shopware/README.md

 ![Shopware 5 collage](https://assets.shopware.com/media/github/shopware5_readme.png)

 Shopware 5 is an open source e-commerce software made in Germany.
-Based on technologies like `Symfony 4`, `Doctrine 2` & `Zend Framework` Shopware comes as the perfect platform for your next e-commerce project.
+Based on technologies like `Symfony 4`, `Doctrine 2` & `Zend Framework` Shopware comes as the perfect platform for your e-commerce project.
-Furthermore, Shopware 5 provides an event-driven plugin system and an advanced hook system, giving you the ability to customize every part of the platform.
+Furthermore, Shopware 5 provides an event-driven plugin system and an advanced hook system, giving you the ability to customize nearly every part of the platform.

-Visit the forum at <https://forum.shopware.com/>

 ----